 - Avoid re-freezing thawed raw foods.
 If you have frozen food that you have thawed, do not re-freeze it without cooking it

 - Blanch vegetables before sealing.
 Blanching vegetables is essential for food safety, but also for preserving the freshness, crispness, and flavor of fresh vegetables.
 Blanching both kills any harmful bacteria or microorganisms that may be on the vegetables, but it also halts the enzymatic processes that ripen and age plants.

 To blanch vegetables, bring a large pot of water to a rapid boil.
 Add your vegetables, and wait for the water to return to a boil.
 Once the water is boiling, most vegetables need to be boiled for 3-7 minutes (see this chart for specific times).
 When the time is up, quickly drain and submerge your vegetables in ice water to halt the cooking process.
 Once they are cool, they are perfectly ready to be vacuum sealed and frozen.

-Vacuum sealing can preserve almost all foods for 2-5 times longer than any other packaging method.
-It’s a fantastic way to keep your foods fresh and healthy, and save you money every month.
+Vacuum sealing can preserve almost all foods for 2-5 times longer than any other packaging method (different foods have different shelf life).
+It’s a great way to keep your foods fresh and healthy, and save you money every month.